om8rrr-svg/Caregrid2/DEPLOYMENT.md

 #### Method B: Git Integration (Best for updates)
 1. Push your code to GitHub (see GitHub setup below)
-2. Connect your GitHub repository to Netlify
+2. Connect your GitHub repository to Vercel
-3. Netlify will auto-deploy on every push to main branch
+3. Vercel will auto-deploy on every push to main branch

 ### Option 2: GitHub Pages